anadeheza/haskell-web/README.md

 On Journal you'll find fictional journals that I was asked to invent for this site.

-On contact you'll find a form to complete with your name and question, the send button won't work though since it is just for learning haskell.
+On contact you'll find a form to complete with your name, email and project idea, the send button won't work though, since it is just for learning haskell.

+### AI USE
+> I used Gemini to help me understand Haskell syntax since my teacher's explanation wasn't always enough for me.
+I also used Claude AI to fix the Dockerfile since the deploy was not working and i didn't know why :)